 8) Food Allergies

-Hair loss around the head, ears, face, and neck, accompanied by oozing sores and intense itching can also be a sign of a food allergy in your cat.
+Hair loss around the head, ears, face, and neck, accompanied by oozing sores and intense itching can also be a sign of a food allergy.

 Often, a food allergy may also lead to chronic ear infestations, increasing the rate of hair loss in affected cats.
 In such cases, hair loss occurs mainly due to the intense skin irritation caused by an allergic reaction.

-Regardless of the cause, any skin irritation will push the cat to scratch and bite its skin, pulling out hair from the affected region.
+Regardless of the cause, any skin irritation will cause the cat to scratch and bite its skin, pulling out hair from the affected region.

 Food allergies can also cause loss of hair from the bottom of the tail, or the lumbosacral area.
-However, in some cases, it may extend to the abdomen and the flanks.
+It may also extend to the abdomen and flanks.

-This will allow your vet to determine possible allergens in your cat’s diet and recommend a more suitable diet that will not trigger an allergic reaction.
-According to the Journal of the American Medical Veterinary Association, the most common food allergens were fish and dairy.
+This will allow your vet to determine the possible allergens in your cat’s diet.
+According to the Journal of the American Medical Veterinary Association, the most common food allergens are fish and dairy.

 If the allergic reaction is not caused by a food substance, your vet may turn towards other allergens such as pollen or saliva from fleas.
-Your vet may also prescribe deworming medications and other drugs to manage skin irritation and itching until the allergen has been determined.
+Your cat may be prescribed deworming medications and other drugs to manage skin irritation and itching until the allergen has been determined.

-According to research by the Canadian Veterinary Journal, feline atopy is a pruritic skin disease in cats that’s caused by environmental allergens, such as pollen, dust, and mold.
+According to the Canadian Veterinary Journal, feline atopy is a pruritic skin disease in cats that’s caused by environmental allergens, such as pollen, dust, and mold.

-Signs of food allergies and feline atopy are indistinguishable as both leads to intense itching that causes cats to scratch themselves excessively.
-This results in balding around the ear and head region.
+Signs of food allergies and feline atopy are indistinguishable as both lead to intense itching that causes cats to scratch themselves excessively.
+This results in balding around the ear and head region of cats.

-Treatment for feline atopy involves removing the allergen from your cat’s environment as much as possible or restricting its exposure to the allergen.
+Treatment for feline atopy involves removing the allergen from your cat’s environment, or restricting its exposure to the allergen.
 Your vet may also prescribe antihistamines to soothe the itchiness.

 10) Chronic Stress

-If your cat is stressed, it may groom itself excessively to soothe itself.
+If your cat is stressed, it may groom itself excessively to self-soothe.

-However, constantly licking, pawing and biting may cause your cat’s fur to fall off, especially in areas where the fur is short, such as the head and the ears.
+However, constantly licking, pawing, and biting may cause your cat’s fur to fall out, especially in areas where the fur is short, such as the head and the ears.
 This type of hair fall is often referred to as psychogenic alopecia.

 Rarely, overgrooming can also be a sign of a neurological condition, especially in the case of older cats.
 Cats are highly susceptible to stress and may be affected by changes in situations in your home, from moving to a different house to the loss or introduction of a family member or pet.

 In severe cases, overgrooming can also result in large bald patches.
-Therefore, it is critical that you stop it early.
-Doing so will prevent it from becoming a habit that might continue even after a stressful situation has been resolved.
+Therefore, it is critical that you put a stop it early.
+Doing so will prevent it from becoming a habit that might continue after a stressful situation has been resolved.